#1 university careers service in Australia^

 Your estimated FEE-HELP repayments

-- $* is the 2021 estimated tuition fee for a Graduate Certificate of Criminology (4 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Certificate of Criminology (4 credit points), based on the 2024 fees.

 - is the annual FEE-HELP payment, based on your current salary

 - of your current salary be spent on FEE-HELP

 Deakin University (Deakin):